 How Do I Know I Need a Low Carb Electrolyte Drink?

 The first thing you need to remember is that the Low Carb Flu (or Keto Flu) is different from actual DEHYDRATION.
-We’ll go into the Keto Flu in another post but this one is going to tackle the symptoms of dehydration on the Keto Diet and how to fix (or avoid!) them.
+We’ll go into the Keto Flu in another post but this one is going to tackle the symptoms of mild dehydration on the Keto Diet and how to fix (or avoid!) them.

 If you feel: